 Curcumin boosts BDNF( brain-derived neurotrophic factor) levels in the brain, thus helping patients with depression.

 Curcumin also boosts the brain neurotransmitters serotonin and dopamine.

 Read More: 15 Ways to Treat Depression Naturally

-Anti-oxidant properties of curcumin in turmeric prevents damage of cells and thus slows down aging.
-It effectively prevents formation of fine lines and wrinkles.
+The anti-oxidant properties of curcumin in turmeric prevents damage to the cells and thus slows down ageing.
+It effectively prevents the formation of fine lines and wrinkles.